metasequoiaime/pinyin_cpp/README.md

 # About

-This is a template for c++ in Windows.
+This is a template for C++ in Windows using package manager vcpkg.

 I use the tool chains below: